-Subject to approval of the Share Unit Plan at the Meeting, the maximum number of common shares that may be issuable under the Stock Option Plan shall be 2,100,000 common shares, provided that (i) the number of common shares issued or issuable under all Share Compensation Arrangements (as defined in the Stock Option Plan) shall not exceed 10% of the issued and outstanding common shares on a non-diluted basis and (ii) the aggregate number of common shares issued to insiders within any one-year period, and issuable to insiders at any time under all Share Compensation Arrangements, shall not exceed 10% of the issued and outstanding common shares; provided that for the purposes of determining whether the limitation in item (ii) has been met any options, common shares, share units, deferred shares units or other awards involving the issuance or potential issuance of common shares that are granted or issued in reliance on Section 613(c) of the Toronto Stock Exchange Corporation Manual shall, notwithstanding the definition of Share Compensation Arrangement or any other provision of the Stock Option Plan, be included (and not excluded).
+The maximum number of common shares that may be issuable under the Stock Option Plan is 2,100,000 common shares, provided that (i) the number of common shares issued or issuable under all Share Compensation Arrangements (as defined in the Stock Option Plan) shall not exceed 10% of the issued and outstanding common shares on a non-diluted basis and (ii) the aggregate number of common shares issued to insiders within any one-year period, and issuable to insiders at any time under all Share Compensation Arrangements, shall not exceed 10% of the issued and outstanding common shares; provided that for the purposes of determining whether the limitation in item (ii) has been met any options, common shares, share units, deferred shares units or other awards involving the issuance or potential issuance of common shares that are granted or issued in reliance on Section 613(c) of the Toronto Stock Exchange Corporation Manual shall, notwithstanding the definition of Share Compensation Arrangement or any other provision of the Stock Option Plan, be included (and not excluded).
 Under the Stock Option Plan and any other Share Compensation Arrangement, the annual equity award value at the date of grant shall be limited to C\$150,000 for any director who is not an employee, of which the annual limit under the Stock Option Plan shall be C\$100,000.